giovcandido/EletroMarana/README.md

 In order to correctly use the EletroMarana Store application, it is necessary to follow the following steps:

-1. Install and Configure MySQL Community Server, Workbench and Connector/NET <b> same as presented </b> in this <a href="/Docs/my-sql-installer-guide-eletromarana.pdf">Tutorial</a>.
+1. Install and Configure <b> MySQL Community Server, Workbench and Connector/NET same as presented </b> in this <a href="/Docs/my-sql-installer-guide-eletromarana.pdf">Tutorial</a>.
-2. If you are in Linux or Mac, you need to download and install the 'DotNet' (.NET) Runtime Package <b> (v5 or newer) </b> through <a href="https://dotnet.microsoft.com/download">this link</a>.
+2. If you are in Linux or Mac, you need to download and install the <b>'DotNet' (.NET) Runtime Package (v5 or newer) </b> through <a href="https://dotnet.microsoft.com/download">this link</a>.
 3. See the <i><a href="https://github.com/giovcandido/EletroMarana/releases">Releases</a></i> and pickup the latest version (.EXE file), and simply run it. :)